 Under the new arrangements, immigration policy work will be separated from operational duties.

 The UK Border Force, the section of the UKBA that manages entry to the UK will become a separate entity.
-In addition, from next year the new National Crime Agency will be charged with improving intelligence capability at borders and investigating serious and organised border crime.'New culture'
+In addition, from next year the new National Crime Agency will be charged with improving intelligence capability at borders and investigating serious and organised border crime.

 Mrs May made a statement to MPs on an investigation into the agency carried out by John Vine, the independent chief inspector of the UKBA.